pmazz/ps_hassio_entities/.github/ISSUE_TEMPLATE/question.md

 If applicable, add your screenshots here.

 **Version**
-What is the version of the script? (available in HACS and in browser developer console - F12)
+What is the version of the script?

 **Additional information**
 Add any other relevant additional information here.